 #4.
 Being surprised by information.

 One of the mistakes leaders make is when they do not take care to get information from the grassroots.
 Do not depend on your immediate chain of command alone for critical information.
 Bypass them and have a secure reporting system in place.
 The worst thing that can happen in a discussion is when you have to ask, “What is the discussion all about?”
 It makes you look weak and uninformed.
-Having vital information with you that demands your absolute attention is a must for any leader.
+Having vital information with you is an absolute must for any leader.

 #5.
 Not leading with questions.

 A leader who exercises power and influence is one who knows to ask the right questions.
 This helps to question wrong assumptions people have about situations and problems confronting them.
 Asking the right questions can shake people out of complacency and make people commit themselves to deadlines and plan of action proposed.
 Questions can help to elicit critical information that might become vital in solving problems or taking negotiations forward.
 A leader is one who should have persuasive ability and that cannot be true without the ability to ask questions.
-A simple question like, “What would you have done in this situation?” can get the creative juices flowing for the person concerned.
+A simple question like, “What would you have done in this situation?” can get the listener become creative with his or her response.

 #6.
 The Nero effect.

 Nero was busy playing his fiddle when Rome was burning.
 Leaders who close their eyes to immediate needs and substitute them with other lesser pursuits, hobbies, or distractions fall into this category.
 Problems do not disappear on their own.
 They have to be tackled with diligence.
 St. Paul makes that point very clear when he wrote that if a person’s gift is leadership he should exercise it diligently1 which means that he should do it with careful and persistent work or effort.
-Yes, leadership should be approached as work to be done; not just work to be done for the day but work to exercise leadership.
+Yes, leadership should be approached as work to be done with a long-term vision and keeping long range goals in mind.

 #7.
 Forgetting the killer instinct.

 Leaders who forget the killer instinct are like athletes who relax when they see the finishing tape allowing others to edge them out.
 A leader should always be doing critical follow-up to ensure that nothing takes him or her by surprise.
-Whatever can be foreseen should be anticipated and necessary measures taken.
+Whatever can be foreseen should be anticipated; and necessary measures taken to avoid surprises.
 A leader cannot take promises made at face value but should keep reminding people of their commitments often.
 It might seem annoying but that is part of the killer instinct.
 Get things done without fail.
 Don’t leave it to chance.
+That is the power of leadership in action.

 1Romans 12:8 Bible